-Let me remind you of some of the common problems faced by students in general:
+Let us look at some of the common probles faced by students in general.

 As exams approach, you may tend to be irregular with your sleep, meals and relaxation.
 You may call it symptoms of exam fever.
 You may tend to neglect your regular meals.
 Don’t be a victim of it as your body needs proper nourishment to support your mental health.

 Better you sleep, better would be your mental faculties.
 I do not mean that you should over-sleep.
 That would do you harm, instead.
+Sleep just 8 hours as usual.
 Do not break the rhythm of your sleep.
 Keep to the same time in your daily time schedule.
 There are some students who develop insomnia; they do not get sound sleep.
 This can be due to the mounting pressure of the exams, especially if you are a last minute student.

 As exams approach, you need to build self confidence.
 If you have studied properly during the year, you need a lot of writing practice.
 Try to spend at least an hour daily in writing practice.
 Try to spend the time in writing answers to some questions you have studied during the day.
 This can be done in the afternoon hours.
 At times, you may go completely blank, while attempting to write an answer.
 Refer back to your notes.
 You will never forget that topic if it comes for the exams.
 Thus writing practice will help you learn the art of answering the relevant questions.
 Often what happens is that you study so much and it is rather difficult to put into writing within the stipulated time during the exams.

 It is important that you avoid getting flu, common cold etc., as exams draw near.
 All your efforts at study will be ruined by a flu or a common cold.
 Your intake of multi-vitamins & minerals may help you in this.
 Avoid picnics and joy-rides just before exams.
 It will disturb the rhythm of study you have acquired.

 • Keep cool and calm.

 • Eat sufficient food before going for exams.